Stary Dzików: World War II

 Following the invasion of Poland in 1939 the Nazi Germans destroyed the synagogue.
 In June 1940 a forced labour camp was set up outside the town for the Jewish slave labour, with around 1,000 prisoners transported from the camp in Cieszanów.
 It was part of a system of camps of the Lublin Reservation affiliated with the Bełżec prior to the Final Solution.
 In November 1940 the camp in Dzików was liquidated, and all its inmates marched away on foot to an unknown destination.
 In total only 100 local Jews survived the Holocaust.
 The Ukrainian community was displaced in 1947.
-Their former presence in this region is marked by the Unite Church dated back to 1904.
+Their former presence in this region is marked by the Uniate Church dated back to 1904.

 In 2007 Andrzej Wajda, most famous Polish film director and producer, used this village in the production of his latest movie Katyń about the 1940 Katyn massacre.